 Moore’s law is an example of futures studies; it is a statistical collection of past and present trends with the goal of accurately extrapolating future trends.

-Technology, especially intelligence augmentation and artificial intelligence, have the potential to transform the future of philosophy.
+Technology—especially intelligence augmentation and artificial intelligence—has the potential to transform the future of philosophy.
 Continue reading Future Technology and Philosophy

 Suppose we cryogenically preserve ourselves.
 Even if our descendants revive us there is a chance that our minds will be too primitive to be properly rebooted.
 Future technologies may be incompatible with our archaic mind files.
 It would be as if we found an old floppy disk or early telephone but no longer had the means to run them.
 Continue reading Can “We” Live in the Future?